 Private mortgage lenders offer home equity loans directly to applicants.
 These loans typically come with a higher interest rate than what institutional second mortgage lenders offer.
 But, private second mortgage lenders often accept applicants that banks reject.

 Private mortgage lenders cannot all offer a home equity loan with as high of a loan-to-value ratio as you may want.
-Instead, private second mortgage lenders are typically limited to offering home equity loans with a value of 85% of the home’s value.
+Instead, private second mortgage lenders in Toronto are typically limited to offering home equity loans with a value of 85% of the home’s value.

 This percentage must be the total value of all mortgages on a home.
 So, the actual LTV ratio of the second mortgage will often be lower than 85%, due to the LTV ratio of your primary mortgage.